agcolom/xml2jqm/README.md

 View the [demo](http://users.cscs.wmin.ac.uk/~coloma/jqm/page_jqm1.xml) This is a simple demo that shows how easy it is to create some jQuery Mobile pages.
 This is in particular suitable if you produce simple repetitive pages, such as product pages, artefacts, blog entries, or image galleries.

-demo2.xml is another demo where the consists only of images.
+demo2.xml is another demo where the content consists only of images.